ID Missoula MT Zone Forecast

 Including the city of Kooskia

-of precipitation 70 percent.
-Lows in the upper 40s to mid 50s.
+Chance of precipitation 70 percent.
+Lows in the upper 40s to mid

 .FRIDAY NIGHT...Mostly clear.
 Lows in the mid 40s to lower 50s.